-The duration of Small Grant Project would be of 3 years (w.e.f.
+The duration of Small Grant Project would be of maximum 2 to 3 years (w.e.f.
 Project start date).

 2.1.3 Partnership with the local community

 Project proposal should be developed in partnership with the local community and the proposal should adhere that the project: